Krish823/Minecraft-modpack-1.19.2/README.md

 # Minecraft-modpack-1.19.2
-this is mod pack for minecraft 1.19.2 forge. mods furniture.
+this is mod pack for minecraft 1.20.1forge. mods furniture.
 Corpse.